-Ricky led them through a combination of the Kino personal daily stretch and morning routines, and ended in the usual prayer and meditation.
+Ricky led them through a combination of the Kino personal daily stretch and salutation morning routines, Tai Chi Chuan, and ended in the usual prayer and meditation.
 This morning the prayer was done by holding hands in a circle.
 They had all knelt in their personal family morning prayers, but the moment of these warriors coming together on the beach and the strong feeling of connection to God, had to be taken.
 When they finished their meditation, they rose from the lotus position and bowed to each other.
 "What is that awesome smell coming from the house?"
 Joey asked.